 Comparison of actual and standard direct labor cost

-The marshal company’s standard direct labor cost for the production of 5,000 units in March is $50,000 which needs to be compared with the actual direct labor cost incurred to produce this output.
+The marshal company’s standard direct labor cost for the production of 5,000 units in July is $50,000 which needs to be compared with the actual direct labor cost incurred to produce this output.
 The comparison of actual and standard direct labor cost gives a favorable or unfavorable total direct labor variance.
-For example, suppose, the Marshal company finds that it has incurred an actual direct labor cost of $52,000 to produce its March output of 5,000 units.
+For example, suppose, the Marshal company finds that it has incurred an actual direct labor cost of $52,000 to produce its July output of 5,000 units.
 The total direct labor variance of $2,000 (=$52,000 – $50,000) would be unfavorable because the actual direct labor cost is higher than the standard direct labor cost applied to production.
-This total variance can be further analyzed at a deeper level by computing sub-variances like direct labor rate variance, direct labor efficiency variance and direct labor yield variance.
+This total variance can be further analyzed at a deeper level by computing sub-variances like direct labor rate variance, direct labor efficiency variance and direct labor yield variance etc.

 Indirect labor cost